NLnetLabs/ploutos/docs/key_concepts_and_config.md

 - `manifest_dir` - directs Ploutos to the directory containing the root `Cargo.toml`, if not actually in the root directory.
 - `workspace_package` - tells Ploutos which "workspace member" (child project directory) contains a `Cargo.toml` that includes the `[package]` section.

+## Custom runner support

+By default Ploutos is configured with a suitable [GitHub hosted runner type](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) to run Ploutos jobs on.

+By specifing a `runs_on` workflow input you can cause Ploutos to run its jobs on a different runner type.

+The motivating use case for this option is to run Ploutos jobs on a [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) instead, e.g. to use a more powerful machine or to avoid having to install or copy slow or large applications or data in to the build environment, or to manage cost by using your own host instead of one that GitHub charges for.

+If using your a self-hosted runner, Ploutos assumes that [software preinstalled in GitHub hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-software) are available so you may also need to install additional tools on your self-hosted runner, e.g. at the time of writing recent versions of `jq` and `yq` are needed.